codeplatoon-devops/calculator-webapp/README.md

 ### Installing flask

 With the virtual environment activated run `pip install flask` to install flask.
 If there is a `requirements.txt` file you could also run
-`pip -r requirements.txt` to install all the python dependencies (such as flask) in the `requirements.txt` file.
+`pip install -r requirements.txt` to install all the python dependencies (such as flask) in the `requirements.txt` file.

 ## Running the webserver